-The next stop on this voyage taught us how to work with bacteria!
+The next stop on our voyage taught us how to work with bacteria!
 In our transformation experiment, we attempted to genetically engineer bacteria.
+We also swabbed random places to measure bacterial growth.

-We worked hard in order to make E. coli express a gene that would make it glow green under UV light!
-Also, we experimented on hand cleaning methods, as well as epidemiology.
+SUCCESS!
+We worked hard in order to make E. coli express a gene that would make it glow green under UV light.
+Then, we discussed the microbial growth that we found in various places.